nihole/md2docx/README.md

   Syntax is: python3 mkword.py structure/structure.yml

 ## How to start
-To see how it works you can start with example.
+To see how it works you can start with an example.

 - cd example
 - python3 mkword.py structure/structure.yml